 Since its inception, The IIARF has delivered more than 250 research reports covering the full spectrum of issues facing the profession.
 Recent reports are featured here and hard copies and/or downloads are available through The IIA Research Foundation Bookstore.

 CBOK Report Releases

-To learn more about CBOK and download reports as they become available, visit the CBOK Resource Exchange.
+To learn more about CBOK and access/download all available reports, visit the CBOK Resource Exchange.

 New Report and Video Series

 The Politics of Internal Auditing provides important insight into continuing efforts within companies to manipulate internal audit functions and findings and how heads of audit must learn to recognize and cope with such adverse influences so that they can fulfill their true mission.
 More than just a recounting of war stories from scarred internal auditors, the report offers key lessons learned through a series of case studies based on experiences shared by CAE interviewees.
 Additionally, the report provides insight into recognizing, dealing with, and managing political pressure.

 The report is available through The IIARF Bookstore and at Amazon.com.

-Authors, Patricia Miller and Dr. Larry Rittenberg delve into the case studies and reveal real-world scenarios internal auditors are facing with politics.
-More case studies and discussions will be released in this four-part video series.
+Authors Patricia Miller and Dr. Larry Rittenberg delve into the case studies and reveal real-world scenarios internal auditors are facing with politics.
+More case studies and discussions are available in this three-part video series.